aws-amplify/docs/cli/concept.md

 ## The init process
 `$ amplify init` <br/>
-The `init` command must be executed at the root directory of a project to initialize the project for the amplify-cli to work with.
+The `init` command must be executed at the root directory of a project to initialize the project for the amplify-CLI to work with.
 The `init` command goes through these steps to setup things:
 - Analyzes the project and confirms with the user to pick the right frontend plugin to handle the project.
 - Carries out the initialization logic of the selected frontend plugin.